norwnd/solana/docs/src/cli/deploy-a-program.md

 to:

 - Initialize a program account
-- Upload the program's shared object to the program account's data buffer
+- Upload the program's shared object (the program binary `.so`) to the program account's data buffer
-- Verify the uploaded program
+- (optional) Verify the uploaded program
 - Finalize the program by marking the program account executable.

 Once deployed, anyone can execute the program by sending transactions that